9 Key Advantages Of Electronic Signatures

 Secure eSign from OnTask

 Collecting secure eSignatures from customers and employees should not be a tedious or time-consuming task for your team.
-With OnTask, you can quickly collect legally binding and compliant eSignatures from users on any device, any time.
+With OnTask, you can quickly collect legally binding and compliant eSignatures from users on any device, at any time.
 Built-in notifications ensure documents get signed when they should, and signature tracking allows you to get a pulse-check on whether a document has been signed or not.
 Quit getting bogged down by an endless sea of emails and follow-ups, and get OnTask.